Key takeaways:

 Follow these steps to apply neumorphism to your website:

-2. Apply soft light and dark shadows using CSS (box-shadow)to create depth, giving elements a raised or pressed appearance against a flat background.
+- Apply soft light and dark shadows using CSS (box-shadow) to create depth, giving elements a raised or pressed appearance against a flat background.

 One website that features numerous neuromorphic designs is Dribble.
-It showcases various designs from its users rather than uniformly implementing them site-wide.
-This strategy attracts clients who are seeking designers with current style expertise, as well as designers looking for inspiration and work.
+It showcases various designs from its users rather than uniformly implementing them across the site.
+This strategy attracts clients seeking designers with current style expertise, as well as designers seeking inspiration and work.

 (Image credit: Hilmi Salim via Dribbble)